AlicenJoyHenning/honours_2023/docs/SASCRiP_preprocessing_workflow.md

 ## (iii) Preparing fastq files for SASCRiP
 This step was not necessary for the fastq files used in my project as they were obtained from the 10xv3 chemistry, not the 10xv1 chemistry.
 This function searches for the RA fastq file that contains both the UMI and transcript sequences that are then separated into their own fastq files to be used as input for the next stage of allignment.
 ?
-How can I make sure
+Still need to make sure from literature that version 3 was used

 ```juypter-lab
 edit_10xv1_fastq